 Our applications have included

 Arsenic is found widely in the earth’s crust, and therefore in groundwater, in many parts of the world.
-For effective arsenic water treatment, there are a number of factors related to the properties of the treated water, so pilot testing for the particular application is typically required for design of an arsenic removal system.
+For effective arsenic removal from drinking water, there are a number of factors related to the properties of the treated water, so pilot testing for the particular application is typically required for design of an arsenic water treatment system.

 Radium is a naturally occurring radioactive element (radionuclide) that is present in varying amounts in rocks and soils in the earth’s crust.
 It can be an issue for deep bedrock aquifers.
-The optimum treatment technology for radium contamination depends on the water properties, and it is typically recommended to perform a pilot study to identify the optimum treatment process.
+The optimum treatment technology for radium removal from drinking water depends on the water properties, and it is typically recommended to perform a pilot study to identify the optimum treatment process.

 Hardness refers to the metal ions, typically calcium and magnesium, that are dissolved in the water.
 Other ions that contribute to hardness include aluminum, barium, iron, manganese, and zinc.
 Hardness is typically described as milligrams of calcium carbonate equivalent per liter.